Clayton Christensen: Harvard University

 Once Christensen completed his degree program at Oxford, he returned to the United States to attend HBS where he received an MBA with high distinction in 1979.
-He later returned to Harvard for his doctoral study in business, receiving a Doctor of Business Administration degree in 1992.
+He later returned to Harvard for his doctoral study in business, receiving a Doctor of Business Administration (DBA) degree in 1992.

 Career

 1979–1989

 After receiving his MBA in 1979, Christensen began working for Boston Consulting Group (BCG) as a consultant and project manager.
 In 1982, he was named a White House Fellow and took a one-year leave of absence from BCG to work in Washington, D.C. as an assistant to the United States Secretary of Transportation, serving under both Drew Lewis and Elizabeth Dole.
 In 1984, he and several professors from the Massachusetts Institute of Technology founded an advanced ceramics company named Ceramics Process Systems Corporation (now known as CPS Technologies).
-Christensen served as its president and CEO through the late 1980s until he decided to leave the company to pursue a Doctor of Business Administration degree.
+Christensen served as its president and CEO through the late 1980s until he decided to leave the company to pursue a DBA degree.